waraunika/note-cn/Chapter 4 Network Layer.md

 - Notation:
   Binary      10000000.00001011.00000011.00011111
   Decimal   128.11.3.31
-- IP address is general written in dotted decimal notation.
+- IP address is generally written in dotted decimal notation.
 ### A.2 Classes of IP Address
 - There are 5 classes; A, B, C, D E
 - Usage: